 Our family hiked the short route to Bridal Veil falls and also visited the overlook to Tinkers Creek Gorge.
-This was an easy hike for the kids as the way to the creek is a large wooden staircase, not as steep hill.
+This was an easy hike for the kids because the way to the creek is a large wooden staircase, not a steep hill.
 That said though, leave the stroller behind!
 It was difficult to see much from the Overlook, as every tree is full of green foliage.
 I’d make a point to come here in October and enjoy the fall colors.

 Get thyself to Cuyahoga Valley National Park.
 Grab some water bottles, some good shoes, and take the kids or your grandma.
 You won’t regret it.

 As noted, most of these areas would be difficult with a stroller because of the rough terrain or numerous stairs.
 Try taking a hiking backpack(similar to ours).
 We did use the stroller at the Canal Observation Center because it provided some shade and rest during the Lock Demonstration.

 You could do most of these highlights in one FULL day.
 Because of the ages of our kids and our driving time of 2 hours, we broke our visit into two days and stayed one night in the Akron area at the Residence Inn by Marriott Fairlawn.
 I’d stay a night if you know little legs will tire easily!